If Jesus Rose from the Dead, then (#31) Our Sins Are Forgiven

 All of this comes to us, not because of our own worth and work, but because of the worth and work of Jesus in His death, burial and resurrection.

 When Jesus was on the cross, just before He died, he said “It is finished.”
 The Greek word is “tetelestai”, or “paid in full”.
 It was often written on a bill or contract in which the debtor had paid the final payment, much like our stamp “Paid”.
-It was also written on the charge against a prisoner when they had finished serving their sentence: “tetelestai”, paid in full.
+It was also written on the charge against a prisoner when he had finished serving their sentence: “tetelestai”, paid in full.

 We hear Him pay that penalty when He cried: “My God, my God!
 Why have you forsaken me?”
 The penalty for our sins was to be eternally separated from God.
 Jesus paid it all.
 Consider this from Deuteronomy: